 (2) The inadvertent whistle occurred when there was no team control.
 When the try was unsuccessful, the ball is awarded to the team entitled to the alternating-possession arrow at a spot nearest to where the try was unsuccessful.
-If Team A, the shooting team, is entitled to the ball, the shot clock shall be reset to 20 seconds.
-If Team B, the non-shooting team, is entitled to the ball, the shot clock shall be reset to 30 seconds.
+When the alternating-possession arrow favors the shooting team, the shot clock is reset to 20 seconds; when the alternating-possession arrow favors the non-shooting team, the shot clock is reset to 30 seconds.